What Is a Thesis Statement?

 However, as you started interacting with the topic a little more, ideas became vivid and more specific.

-Your thesis started became a reflection of your new insights.
+Your thesis started to become a reflection of your new insights.

 What’s Not A Thesis Statement